Neurobiology and Molecular Medicine

 - Professor Nicholson is on the advisory board of the Inherited Neuropathy Consortium of the USA and is medical advisor to the CMT Association of Australia and is the patron of the MJD Foundation of Australia.

-- Peripheral Nerve Society Meeting Travel Award - awarded to Dr Megan Brewer and Dr Gonzalo Perez-Siles.
+- Peripheral Nerve Society Meeting Travel Award (2016) - awarded to Dr Megan Brewer, Dr Gonzalo Perez-Siles and Dr Alexander Drew

-- Short-listed for the Concord Hospital Early Career Research Award - Dr Megan Brewer.
+- Concord Hospital Early Career Research Award – Dr Gonzalo Perez-Siles

 Higher Degree Students:

-- A/Prof Marina Kennerson PhD - Principal Research Fellow/Team Leader
+- Associate Professor Marina Kennerson PhD - Principal Research Fellow/Team Leader

-- A/Prof Stephen Reddel MBBS, PhD - Neurologist
+- Associate Professor Stephen Reddel MBBS, PhD - Neurologist

 - Dr Megan Brewer PhD - Postdoctoral Fellow